steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 By working through the equations for each method, it's possible to show that standard method produces the same $$\alpha$$ and $$\beta$$ as the max entropy method.
-We leave the details out for brevity, see the aformentioned article by Berger et al for a more thorough proof.
+We leave the details out for brevity, see the aforementioned article by Berger et al for a more thorough proof.

 OK, so it turns out that the authors do seem to be fitting a logistic regression